MarioUhrik/ChaosMonkey/README.md

 ```

 In order to run ChaosMonkey for non-testing purposes, you can edit the environment variables in `manifests/chaosMonkey.yaml` to your satisfaction, and then deploy it without the `dummyTargetNamespace.yaml`.

+### Testing ChaosMonkey

+ChaosMonkey has an E2E testing framework using GitHub Actions.
+See `.github/workflows/e2e.yaml`.